 - High-Speed Internet Requirements for Streaming

-- How to Bundle TV and Internet to Save Money
+- Bundling Cable TV and Internet Can Save Money

 Buying cable TV today may seem like a strange concept considering the direction the content industry seems to be trending.
 However, cable TV’s benefits may outweigh the negatives, especially in an oversaturated streaming service market.
 When the industry is quickly becoming overpopulated by streaming services that take pride in exclusivity, cable TV offers an all-in-one place for all content.